The Mysterons: Writing and design

-Design, filming and music
+As special effects supervisor Derek Meddings was busy working on Thunderbird 6, his designs for "The Mysterons" were limited to the Spectrum vehicles that he expected to appear in more than one episode: Cloudbase, the Angel Interceptors and the SPV.
+Understanding that the patrol car, Maximum Security Vehicle, passenger jet and helicopter were to be guest vehicles, he delegated the task of designing these to his assistant Mike Trim.
+The pilot script gave few specifications for the car, jet and helicopter.
+The car, for example, was described simply as a "modern American saloon car".
+In the end, Trim's vehicles were so well received by the producers that they, like Meddings', were also included in later episodes.
+Trim also designed a number of model buildings: the Maximum Security Building, the garage and the Car-Vu.
+According to Trim, Gerry Anderson had not intended the Car-Vu to look so futuristic, thinking that it would be somewhat reminiscent of the Eiffel Tower instead.

-As Derek Meddings, APF's special effects director, was already occupied with the production of the Thunderbirds sequel film, Thunderbird 6, his design work for "The Mysterons" was limited to the major vehicles that are introduced in the episode: Cloudbase, the Angel fighters and the SPV.
-Believing that the minor vehicles – the Spectrum car, Maximum Security Vehicle, jet and helicopter – were one-offs that would not appear in subsequent episodes, Meddings delegated the task of visualising these to effects assistant Mike Trim.
-The pilot script gave only minimal specifications for the car, jet and helicopter; the first, for example, was simply described as a "modern American saloon car".
-In the end, Trim's concepts were so well received by his superiors that the vehicles continued to appear throughout the series.
-Trim also designed a number of scale buildings: the Maximum Security Building, the garage and the Car-Vu.
-According to Trim, Gerry Anderson had not intended the Car-Vu to look so futuristic, imagining instead that it would be somewhat reminiscent of the Eiffel Tower.
+Filming and post-production

 After two months of pre-production, and the renaming of APF to "Century 21 Productions" in December 1966, effects filming began on 2 January 1967 followed by the puppet filming on 16 January.
-Although "The Mysterons" was the only episode of Captain Scarlet to be directed by Desmond Saunders, he would continue to serve as "supervising" director for the remainder of the series – in part, to guide the new crop of directors that Century 21 had taken on for Captain Scarlet.
-Zero-X astronauts Lieutenant Dean and Space Navigator Conway were originally played by puppets different from the ones seen in the finished episode; the MEV scenes were re-shot with another pair of marionettes after it was decided that the original Dean, which had a black wig, could be mistaken for Captain Scarlet.
+Although "The Mysterons" was the only episode of Captain Scarlet to be directed by Desmond Saunders, he would continue to serve as "supervising" director for the remainder of the series – in part, to guide the new crop of directors that Century 21 had recruited to work on Captain Scarlet.
+Zero-X astronauts Lieutenant Dean and Navigator Conway were originally played by puppets different from those seen in the finished episode; the MEV scenes were re-shot with another pair of marionettes after it was decided that the original Dean, which had a black wig, could be mistaken for Captain Scarlet.

-Because the explosion of the Maximum Security Building formed an important effects sequence, the scale model was carefully designed and built with the effects team paying particular attention to the interiors, as it was thought that miniatures without internal detail looked less realistic when blown up.
+Because the Maximum Security Building explosion was an important effects sequence, the scale model was carefully designed and built with the effects team paying particular attention to the interiors, as it was thought that miniatures lacking internal detail looked less realistic when blown up.
 Besides packing the model with fuller's earth to create a dust cloud, the team even added miniature tables and chairs.
 In the end, however, Meddings and Trim believed that such a large amount of dust was produced that hardly any of this special construction was evident on screen.
 According to Meddings: "We spent hours furnishing miniature rooms – actually plastic tool box drawers – but when we eventually set off the explosives they created so much dust that we couldn't see a thing, so our efforts were completely wasted."